microsoft/DirectXShaderCompiler/README.md

 ### Pre-built Releases

-Binary packages containing the output of this project are available from appveyor.
 Development kits containing only the dxc.exe driver app, the dxcompiler.dll, and the dxil.dll signing binary are available [here](https://github.com/microsoft/DirectXShaderCompiler/wiki/Releases), or in the [releases tab](https://github.com/microsoft/DirectXShaderCompiler/releases).

 ### SPIR-V CodeGen